MidnattLantern/hidoc/manual testing.md

 Watch project
 ---
 - If not owner, the option to watch is available:
-The bunny example project display a "watch project" button from any account that isn't the owner:
+The bunny example project displays a "watch project" button from any account that isn't the owner:
 ![watch_project_2](https://raw.githubusercontent.com/MidnattLantern/hidoc/main/Readme%20images/manual_testing/watch_project_2.png)

 - If clicking "Watch project", the appearance of that button changes to "Unwatch project":
-The appearance change when clicking the button:
+The appearance changes when clicking the button:
 ![watch_project_3](https://raw.githubusercontent.com/MidnattLantern/hidoc/main/Readme%20images/manual_testing/watch_project_3.png)

 - If clicking "Unwatch project", the appearance of that button changes to "Watch project".
-The appearance change when clicking the button:
+The appearance changes when clicking the button:
 ![watch_project_2](https://raw.githubusercontent.com/MidnattLantern/hidoc/main/Readme%20images/manual_testing/watch_project_2.png)

 - If not watching any projects, the "watch list" view renders a message: "Projects you're watching will appear here".